 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Somions that are servered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Vision care Medicare-covered vision care: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Vision care Medicare-covered vision care: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
 See Section 3.1 of this chapter, Benefits we do not cover (exclusions).
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with a family history of glaucoma, people with a tabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older.
 For people with diabetes, screening for diabetic retinopathy is covered once per year.
 If your visit involves other services you will not be charged for the office visit.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-If corrective lenses/frames (and replacements) are needed after a cataract removal without a lens implant we will cover one pair of eyeglasses or contact lenses.
-In-network: Medicare-covered vision care: S0 for annual glaucoma screenings.
-S0 for Medicare-covered eyewear after cataract surgery.
-S0 for annual diabetic retinopathy screening.
-S45 for each Medicare- covered exam to diagnose and treat diseases or conditions of the eye.
-Out-of-network: Medicare-covered vision care: 45% for annual glaucoma screenings, Medicare-covered eyeglasses or contact lenses after cataract surgery, annual diabetic retinopathy screening, and each Medicare- covered exam to diagnose and treat diseases or conditions of the eye.
+Medicare-covered vision care: \$0 for annual glaucoma screenings. \$0 for Medicare-covered eyewear after cataract surgery. \$45 for each Medicare- covered exam to diagnose and treat diseases or conditions of the eye. \$0 for annual diabetic retinopathy screening.
+Medicare-covered vision care: 50% for annual glaucoma screenings, Medicare- covered eyeglasses or contact lenses after cataract surgery, annual diabetic retinopathy screening, and each Medicare-covered exam to diagnose and treat diseases or conditions of the eye.
+Deductible does apply.